Yoco03/Capstone-Projects-I---IV/README.md

         *  Either a ‘Yes’ or ‘No’ value that specifies if the task has been
         *  completed yet.

-     * user.txt stores the username and password for each user that has permission to use your program ( task_manager.py ).
-Open the user.txt file that accompanies this project.
+     * **user.txt** stores the username and password for each user that has permission to use your program ( **task_manager.py** ).
+Open the **user.txt** file that accompanies this project.
 Note that this text file already contains one default user that has the username, ‘admin’ and the password, ‘adm1n’.
 The username and password for each user must be written to this file in the following format:

-■ First, the username followed by a comma, a space and then the password.
+            * First, the username followed by a comma, a space and then the password.
-■ One username and corresponding password per line.
+            * One username and corresponding password per line.
-● Your program should allow your users to do the following:
+* Your program should allow your users to do the following:
-○ Login.
+         * Login.
 The user should be prompted to enter a username and password.
-A list of valid usernames and passwords are stored in a text file called user.txt .
-Display an appropriate error message if the user enters a username that is not listed in user.txt or enters a valid username but not a valid password.
+A list of valid usernames and passwords are stored in a text file called **user.txt** .
+Display an appropriate error message if the user enters a username that is not listed in **user.txt** or enters a valid username but not a valid password.
 The user should repeatedly be asked to enter a valid username and password until they provide appropriate credentials.

 The following menu should be displayed once the user has successfully logged in: